 The Company provides residual value guarantees on Company leased automobiles.
-If all outstanding leases were terminated effective December 31, 2013, the Company's maximum obligation pursuant to these guarantees, assuming the automobiles have no residual value, would be \$40 million as of December 31, 2013.
+If all outstanding leases were terminated effective December 31, 2014, the Company's maximum obligation pursuant to these guarantees, assuming the automobiles have no residual value, would be \$32 million as of December 31, 2014.
 The remaining term of each residual value guarantee is equal to the term of the underlying lease that ranges from less than one year to three years.
 Historically, the Company has not made any material payments pursuant to these guarantees.

-The Company owns certain fixed income securities that obligate the Company to exchange credit risk or to forfeit principal due, depending on the nature or occurrence of specified credit events for the reference entities.
-In the event all such specified credit events were to occur, the Company's maximum amount at risk on these fixed income securities, as measured by the amount of the aggregate initial investment, was \$5 million as of December 31, 2013.
-The obligations associated with these fixed income securities expire at various dates on or before March 11, 2018.
+The Company owns certain investments that obligate the Company to exchange credit risk or to forfeit principal due, depending on the nature or occurrence of specified credit events for the reference entities.
+In the event all such specified credit events were to occur, the Company's maximum amount at risk on these investments, as measured by the amount of the aggregate initial investment, was \$4 million as of December 31, 2014.
+The obligations associated with these investments expire at various dates on or before March 11, 2018.